If you’ve been struggling to balance you work and home life, here are a few helpful tips.

 There’s absolutely no way you can give the same amount of your time and energy to all the different elements of your life.
 Not gonna happen!

 But here’s the thing.
 Balance in your life is not about spending the same amount of time in the different areas of your life, but the RIGHT amount of time in those areas.

-Like a spotlight, you can only shine on one object at a time.
+Like a spotlight, your time can only shine on one object at a time.
 Having a few objects that you focus on will be better on the stage that is your life than if you constantly tried darting around!

 Try not to cram your week full of activities.
 Your every waking moment shouldn’t have you going from one activity to the next.
 You need breathing space.
 Space where you can be still and reflect.
 Space where you are not committed to anything in particular.
 I call this ‘buffer space’.
 It’s so important.
 Don’t underestimate the value of this time!
-You can see how I schedule my time here.

 Designing a week where you have a good work-life balance requires you to pause, take stock, and rearrange your priorities.
 It’s a process we should do regularly because our priorities change at different times of our life.